GlenAshwood/VagrantProject/README.md

 ## Troubleshooting
 (Famous last words) Due to its simple setup, I havent had any issues with the loadbalancer since getting the default configuration correct.

-# NodeJs Details
+# Node.js Details
-Due to using NodeJS for a few personal projects, it seemed liked the right choice for the web applications in this project
+Due to using Node.js for a few personal projects, it seemed liked the right choice for the web applications in this project

 ## App.js - main control file
 ```